OrelBriantsev97/TravelMate/README.md

 - **Unified Travel Management:** Combine and manage all flights and hotel bookings in one app.
 - **Interactive Trip Map:** View your travel route on a map according to check-in dates.
-- **Budget Calculator:** Track travel expenses and plan your budget effectively.
 - **Offline Mode:** Access trip details without an internet connection.
-- **Secure Document Storage:** Upload and store boarding passes, passports, and other important travel documents.
-- **Multi-Language Support:** Ensure accessibility for users worldwide.
+-  **Useful Travel Features:** Currency converter, current weather updates, restaurant/bar/attraction recommendations, and a trip checklist.

 ## Technology Stack